Executive Team

 Fábio Rosa

-PhD, Co-founder and Head of Research
+PhD, Co-founder and VP of Research

 Hide info